angular/angular/aio/content/guide/migration-undecorated-classes.md

-# Undecorated classes migration (DI)
+# Undecorated Classes Migration

-This section discusses an Angular version 9 schematic that migrates two inheritance patterns that need to be updated to work with Ivy.

 ## What does this migration do?

-This migration adds an empty `@Directive()` decorator to undecorated base classes that are extended by either directives or components.
+This migration adds an empty `@Directive()` decorator to undecorated base classes that:

-  Before:
+- use Angular features
+- are extended by directives or components

+For example, in the diff below, a `@Directive()` decorator is added to `BaseMenu` because `BaseMenu` uses dependency injection.

+  **Before:**
   ```ts
   export class BaseMenu {
     constructor(private vcr: ViewContainerRef) {}